11EJDE11/xna-cncnet-client/Docs/Fonts.md

 4. Select a font size (e.g. 14 px) and click "OK".
 Remember the size you chose.

 5. File -> Generate Fonts.
 Select "No Outline Font" and "BDF" as the font type, and save the file as `myfont.bdf`.
+Use `96` as the DPI value, if being asked.

 ![FontForge Generate Fonts dialog](Images/ttf-fontforge-preprocess-generate-font.png)